lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic25_StudentSupport.md

 ]

 **Output file and graphs**
-- Save the generated table in an xlsx spreadsheet file.
+- Save the generated table in an xlsx or csv spreadsheet file.
 - Generate a bar graph for each student with the values in each criteria normalized in the 0-100 interval.
 The success score bar should have different colors for each of the three interpretations.
 ```